TusharLP/Getting-and-Cleaning-Data-Final-Assignment/CodeBook.md

     * Standing
     * Laying
 *  Finally creates a second, independent tidy data set 'tidydata.txt' with the average of each variable for each activity and each subject

+## Identifiers
+* `Subject` - The ID of the test subject.
+There are a total of 30 subjects
+* `Activities` - The type of activity performed when the corresponding measurements were taken

 ## Measurements
     [1] "tBodyAcc-MEAN-X"